Green Flag Awards

 – Management plan in place

-In 2015 particular attention will be paid to whether sites favour bees as pollinators.
+In 2015 particular attention was paid to whether sites favour bees as pollinators.

 For a fuller description of the criteria and details of case study sites you can visit the Green Flag Awards website.

 Image by Alan Taylor, published on Flickr.
 Reproduced here under the Creative Commons licence.